 Unlike other sandstone areas, these caves weren’t created because of flowing water.
 For over a thousand years, residents from the area carved homes and stables horizontally in the cliffs and workshops and cellars vertically into foundations so as to create chambers that may be sturdier and cheaper as compared to the building structures overhead.
 The first mention of these caves was in the “Life of King Alfred” which was written by a monk back in 900 AD.

-A number of the caves startenottingham-caves-3d-laser-cave_29640_600x450d off as wells since the sandstone was an excellent filter for creating cold, clear water.
+A number of the caves started off as wells since the sandstone was an excellent filter for creating cold, clear water.
 Unfortunately, residents didn’t really understand the porous benefits of sandstone and a lot of the wells were fouled soon after by garbage pits and nearby sewage.

 But once the residents were aware of how easily the stone could be worked, they started created stairways, cellars and even rooms for a number of different purposes.
 Underground chambers were built for brewing and general storage too.
 They were used to store ale, as bank vaults, tanneries, wine cellars, live fish storage, etc. The County Gaol even dug caves to house prisoners.
 One of the Castle Boulevard complexes even had a chapel which was dedicated to St. Mary of the Rock too.